tarakapoor/thyroid_deep_learning/README.md

 --------
 **mobilenet_preprocess.py:**

-Contains functions (crop_bounding_box, transform_and_crop_new, transform_and_crop_largest) for image preprocessing: cropping images around masks and resizing to 224x224.
+Contains functions (crop_bounding_box, transform_and_crop_new, transform_and_crop_largest) for cine-clip video frame preprocessing: cropping images around masks (covering nodule) with 5 pixel buffer and resizing to 224x224.

 **mobilenet_dataset.py:**

 Create CNN model dataset.
 Function load_datasets_new for loading CNN inputs: sorting images into cross validation folds and stacking 3 images at a time into input instances along with corresponding labels and patient IDs.
-DataLoader (DatasetThyroid3StackedNew class) calls functions from **mobilenet_preprocess** file to load images, then feeds them into load_datasets_new or load_datasets_single_frame function to get CNN inputs.
+DataLoader (DatasetThyroid3StackedNew custom class) calls functions from **mobilenet_preprocess** file to load images, then feeds them into load_datasets_new (use all frames) or load_datasets_single_frame (stack each patient's largest frame +-1) function to get CNN inputs.

 **train_cnn.py:**